Skip to content

 • 01/25: sql processing section

-Flink offers a k8s Operator to deploy and manage applications.
-This note summarize how to use this operator, with basic getting started yaml files.
+Flink Kubernetes Operator acts as a control plane to manage the complete deployment lifecycle of Apache Flink applications.
+This note summarizes how to use this operator, with present the different getting started yaml files.

 The operator fully automates the entire lifecycle of job manager, task managers, and applications.
 Failures of Job Manager pods are handled by the Deployment Controller which will take care of spawning a new Job Manager.